abaitken/rpi-led-controller/README.md

 - Sometimes there is a long pause on a single pattern (FIXED?
 Needs Testing)
 - Sometimes there an odd color left over on the first/last LED (FIXED?
 Needs Testing)
-- Fade out animation does not seem to be working